Visiting the magnificent Chateau de Chenonceau: Loire Valley

 In the very early 50’s the Menier family brought in Bernard Voisin to restore the château and it was he who brought the Chateau and its gardens back to their former glory.

 What to see at the Chateau Chenonceau

 Nowadays, Laure Menier heads the privately owned estate and it is open to visitors year-round.
-A year-long calendar of events—concerts, garden parties, flower workshops, wine tastings, night walks—allows latter-day visitors a taste of life in de’ Medici’s time.
+A year-long calendar of events—concerts, garden parties, flower workshops, wine tastings, and night walks—allows latter-day visitors a taste of life in de’ Medici’s time.

-Château de Chenonceau interior
+Château de Chenonceau facts

 The interior of the Château de Chenonceau is filled with impressive tapestries, fine furnishings, fireplaces, and decorative highlights.
 You will see many fine rooms such as the chapel, the main ‘salon’, the royal chambers, the galleries and the library, all furnished as they were in centuries gone by.

 Chenonceau possesses an exceptional museum collection of paintings by great masters: Murillo, Tintoretto, Nicolas Poussin, Correggio, Rubens, Primaticcio, Van Loo, and a rare selection of Flemish tapestries of the XVI century.